cnumr/ecoindex_js/README.md

 # EcoIndex - JS

-This project provides methods for the EcoIndex population.
+This project provides methods for the EcoIndex calculation.

 It is based on the work of the association [GreenIT](https://www.greenit.fr/) and the web extension [GreenIT-Analysis](https://github.com/cnumr/GreenIT-Analysis/).